fossas/fossa-cli/docs/contributing/diagnostics.md

    documentation and troubleshooting steps for the maven command" context

-In the existing analyzer where (2) is immediately caught, we only want the second piece of context attached to the error
+In the existing analyzer where (2) is immediately caught, we only want the command-specific context attached to the error.

 In a world where a failure of (2) causes the whole maven analysis to fail, we want to see both pieces of context from (1) and (2).

-> **An uncaught failure inherits any error context it encounters as the failure
+> **An uncaught failure inherits any error context it encounters as the uncaught
-> propagates "upward"**
+> failure propagates "upward"**

 ### Stack traces